aigc-apps/CogVideoX-Fun/scripts/README_TRAIN.md

 The default training commands for the different versions are as follows:

-We can choose whether to use deep speed in CogVideoX-Arbitrary, which can save a lot of video memory.
+We can choose whether to use deep speed in CogVideoX-Fun, which can save a lot of video memory.

-CogVideoX-Arbitrary without deepspeed:
+CogVideoX-Fun without deepspeed:
 ```sh
 export MODEL_NAME="models/Diffusion_Transformer/CogVideoX-Fun-2b-InP"
 export DATASET_NAME="datasets/internal_datasets/"